-- 1. Pro re nata (PRN) or "treat and observe"-patients are treated with three initial monthly injections, followed by treatment as needed. - "Treat and extend"-after 3 initial monthly injections, the time between treatments is gradually increased as tolerated.
-Some eyes will continue to require monthly injections, but others can be treated less often as long as the wet AMD is controlled. - 3.
+- 1. Pro re nata (PRN) or "treat and observe"-patients are treated with three initial monthly injections, followed by treatment as needed. - 2.
+"Treat and extend"-after 3 initial monthly injections, the time between treatments is gradually increased until wet AMD is stabilized. - 3.
 Monthly injections.